z-esmaily/Spawn_Gradient_Descent/README.md

 #### Usage

-You can use SpawnGD just like any other popular PyTorch optimizers by importing the `SpawnGD` class.
+You can use SpawnGD just like any other popular PyTorch optimizers by importing the `SpawnGD` class:

 ```python3
 from spawngd import SpawnGD